HI-bearing dark galaxies predictions from constrained Local Group simulations: how many and where to find them: Results

+Figure~\ref{fig: mhalo_cNFW} shows the relation between the halo mass and the concentration corresponding to DM haloes with a NFW profile at $z = 0$, where the black dashed line represents the $c_{200}-M_{\rm 200}$ relation from \citealt{2014MNRAS.441.3359DuttonMaccio}, following a Planck cosmology.
 In this figure, the grey dotted-dashed line corresponds to the lineal fit of the data (both dark and bright galaxies), and the shaded region is the $3\sigma$ scatter between this fit and the \cite{2014MNRAS.441.3359DuttonMaccio} relation.
-As expected, we see that the \emph{dark galaxy} sample has less concentrated DM halos than bright galaxies at a fixed halo mass.
+As expected, we see that the \emph{dark galaxy} sample has less concentrated DM haloes than bright galaxies at a fixed halo mass.
 Quantitatively, \emph{dark galaxies} have a median value of $c_{\rm{NFWdark}} = 11.1 \pm 0.5$, and bright galaxies a median value of $c_{\rm{NFWbright}} = 18.6 \pm 0.5$.
 Cloud-9, also added in the plot, lies close to the \cite{2014MNRAS.441.3359DuttonMaccio} relation.

-We then study the spin parameter of the DM halos in both samples, shown in Fig.~\ref{fig: spinparameter}.
+We then study the spin parameter of the DM haloes in both samples, shown in Fig.~\ref{fig: spinparameter}.
 The spin parameter, $\lambda$, is defined by the following expression (\citealt{2001ApJ...555..240Bullock}):

 where $\boldsymbol{J}$ is the angular momentum of a sphere with mass $M$ and radius $R$, and $V$ is the circular velocity at $R$.